Stormwater

 Stormwater Pollution Prevention Resources

-Pool and Hot Tub Discharge:
+Pool and Hot Tub Discharge

 Water from swimming pools and hot tubs contains high levels of chlorine, bromine and other chemicals that can harm the environment when drained improperly.
 Chlorinated water can percolate down through the soil, inhibit plant growth, and contaminate groundwater.
 It could also enter storm drains and ultimately discharge to surface waters (rivers, lakes, streams, ponds, etc.) where it can harm aquatic life.

-Restaurants and Businesses in Park City:
+Restaurants and Businesses in Park City

-• Grease and oils can clog pipes and pollute our water.
+Grease and oils can clog pipes and pollute our water.
 Make sure grease is thrown away in used oil containers and grease traps or recycled, and all food waste goes into trash cans or containers with tops.
+Keep outdoor waste containers away from drains, and make sure they are emptied or collected regularly to avoid overflows and have a lid tightly secured.
+If you spill oil or grease outside, soak it up with absorbent materials.
+Sweep up trash and food scraps, then dispose in a garbage can.